Emergence of Topological Electron Crystals in Bilayer Graphene--Mott Insulator Heterostructures: Introduction

-To address this, we consider a bilayer graphene–Mott insulator (BLG–MI) heterostructure in which charge transfer alone generates an interacting electron hole bilayer.
-The resulting system naturally supports Coulomb coupling between itinerant and localized carriers and enables the emergence of symmetry breaking phases driven by electronic correlations and band topology.
-As illustrated in Fig.~\ref{fig1}(a), the BLG is grounded and placed in contact with a two dimensional Mott insulator multilayer.
-In the absence of an applied voltage, charge transfer occurs due to the mismatch in surface work functions: electrons from BLG can diffuse into the unoccupied Hubbard band of the Mott insulator, leaving behind holes in the BLG valence band; alternatively, electrons from the Mott insulator may transfer into BLG, depending on the relative alignment of chemical potentials, as shown in Fig.~\ref{fig1}(b).
-This process gives rise to a charge-neutral electron–hole bilayer \cite{cookmeyer_symmetry_2024, zhu_interaction_2024}, analogous to carrier redistribution in a conventional \textit{p-n} junction.
-Furthermore, the gate voltage simultaneously controls the electron–hole concentration and the displacement field applied to the BLG.
+This raises a sharper question: can an electron--hole bilayer spontaneously form a charge-neutral topological crystal without relying on a moir\'e superlattice or an externally imposed periodic potential \cite{yang_unconventional_2023, sun_signature_2024, zhang_engineering_2024, ghorashi_topological_2023, zeng_gate-tunable_2024, daniel_topo_flat_bands_2024, shi_fractional_2025, zhan_designing_2025, pantaleon_designing_2025,tilak2024proximity, crepel_efficient_2025}?
+In such a purely self-generated state, the geometry and topology of the order are controlled by interlayer attraction, intralayer Coulomb repulsion, and the quantum geometry of the underlying electronic bands.

-The Mott layer contributes flat Hubbard bands, hosting heavy and localized carriers akin to $f$-electrons, while the BLG holes (or electrons) remain light and itinerant, as illustrated in Fig.~\ref{fig1}(c).
-In this Letter, we show that in the heavy fermion limit, a family of electronic crystals forms spontaneously in the dilute regime.
-These phases exhibit a variety of real-space geometries and host topological orders including the quantum anomalous and spin Hall effects, which may coexist or compete depending on parameters.
+To address this, we consider a bilayer graphene--Mott insulator (BLG--MI) heterostructure in which charge transfer or modulation doping \cite{arora2025engineering} generates a strongly mass asymmetric electron--hole bilayer.
+As illustrated in Fig.~\ref{fig:setup}(A), grounded BLG is placed in proximity to a two dimensional Mott insulator multilayer.
+Because of the mismatch in surface work functions, carriers can transfer between the two subsystems: electrons from BLG may occupy the unfilled upper Hubbard band of the Mott insulator, leaving holes in BLG, or the opposite transfer process may occur depending on the chemical potential alignment, as illustrated in Fig.~\ref{fig:setup}(B).
+The heavy MI carriers strongly suppress the center-of-mass motion of electron--hole pairs, thereby favoring spontaneous crystallization.
+Related graphene--correlated insulator heterostructures have been considered in a recent work~\cite{lu_synergistic_2023}, where an electronic crystal in the insulating layer primarily acts as an electrostatic superlattice potential that reconstructs the monolayer graphene bands.
+Here, by contrast, we focus on the charge-neutral transfer regime, in which the density of transferred carriers in BLG matches that of opposite ones in the MI layer.